cabforum/servercert/docs/EVG.md

 ---
 title: Guidelines for the Issuance and Management of Extended Validation Certificates

-subtitle: Version 2.0.1
+subtitle: Version 2.0.2
 author:
   - CA/Browser Forum
-date: 6 May, 2024
+date: 31 March, 2026
 copyright: |
-  Copyright 2024 CA/Browser Forum
+  Copyright 2026 CA/Browser Forum

   This work is licensed under the Creative Commons Attribution 4.0 International license.